Career Opportunities

 Here is the step by step process-

-Click on the button below to complete a quick questionnaire and upload your resume.
+- Click on the button below to complete a quick questionnaire and upload your resume.

-If things go well, we schedule a 40-minute Teams chat with Jason Watson.
+- If we like your detailed and thoughtful responses, we schedule a 40-minute Teams chat with Jason Watson.
 This is purely to get a feel for each other.
 We can teach you anything… short of being nice, being professional, being energetic, being someone we can work with.
 Taxes?
 Easy.
 Accounting?
 Got you.
 Ability to hold a meaningful conversation?
 Well…

-After that initial meeting, and if we believe there is a basis to work together, we introduce you to our recruitment team of Megan, Terra and Beth.
-After you chat with each of them, we get together and talk behind your back.
+- Next, we introduce you to our recruitment team of Megan, Terra and Beth.
+After you chat with at least two of them, we get together and talk behind your back.

 Once an offer is accepted, then there might be a lot of radio silence depending on start date.
 As things get closer, we order a background check.
 For remote positions, we also do a tech survey and see what things you need, and start to discuss travel plans.